vadimg/js_bintrees/README.md

 ```

 If you are iterating forward through the tree, you can always call prev() to go back, and vice versa.

+__NOTE:__ iterators become invalid when you add or remove elements from the tree.